 The Research Spine: Agreements as Economic Infrastructure

 Applied economics has a measurement blind spot: we model outcomes but rarely instrument the invisible infrastructure that produces them—the enacted agreement layer that governs how work actually gets done in business ecosystems and value flows (Adner, 2017; Iansiti & Levien, 2004; Jacobides, Cennamo, & Gawer, 2018; Ritchie-Dunham, 2014).
+That same agreement infrastructure is also the primary mechanism through which Ecosystem-Wide Flourishing (fragility or stakeholder outcome) is produced—because it determines who gets better off, who carries the hidden costs, and whether coordination remains regenerative over time (Ritchie-Dunham, 2024; Ritchie-Dunham et al., 2025).

 In field settings, fragility first appears as agreement debt: silent compensation, shadow work, recurring rework loops, and risk pushed to the least powerful actors.
 This debt can accumulate while formal performance narratives remain plausible because many indicators capture effects downstream—after the system has already paid the price in friction, delays, and learning loss (Phillips & Ritala, 2019).
 When “bridge people” leave, the hidden costs surface: slowed execution, degraded learning, and weakened ecosystem capacity to coordinate under stress (Ritchie-Dunham et al., 2024).